-The Cisco 6015 Hardware Installation Guide is organized as follows:
+The Cisco 6260 Hardware Installation Guide is organized as follows:

-- Chapter 1, "Product Overview," provides an overview of the Cisco 6015 system. - Chapter 2, "Preparing for Installation," provides the requirements that are necessary to prepare for the installation of the Cisco 6015 system. - Chapter 3, "Installing a Cisco 6015 with a POTS Splitter Configuration in a Commercial Environment," provides installation procedures for a Cisco 6015 with a POTS splitter configuration in a commercial environment. - Chapter 4, "Installing a Cisco 6015 Without a POTS Splitter Configuration in a Commercial Environment," provides installation procedures for a Cisco 6015 without a POTS splitter configuration in a commercial environment. - Chapter 5, "Installing a Cisco 6015 Configuration in an Outside-Plant Environment," provides installation procedures for a Cisco 6015 configuration in an outside-plant environment, using a Cisco 6015 with a POTS splitter configuration or a Cisco 6015 without a POTS splitter configuration.
+- Chapter 1, "Product Overview," provides an overview of the Cisco 6260 and describes the system hardware components. - Chapter 2, "Preparing for Installation," provides the requirements necessary to prepare for the installation of the Cisco 6260 system. - Chapter 3, "Installing a Cisco 6260 with a POTS Splitter Configuration," provides installation procedures for a Cisco 6260 system with a POTS splitter configuration. - Chapter 4, "Installing a Cisco 6260 Without a POTS Splitter Configuration," provides installation procedures for a Cisco 6260 system without a POTS splitter configuration. - Chapter 5, "Troubleshooting," provides troubleshooting procedures for hardware and software conditions in the Cisco 6260. - Chapter 6, "Upgrading and Maintaining the Cisco 6260 System," provides procedures for removing and installing system components, as well as information on maintaining the Cisco 6260 system.

-- Chapter 6, "Troubleshooting," provides information about isolating faults in the Cisco 6015 system. - Chapter 7, "Upgrading and Maintaining the Cisco 6015 System," describes upgrade and maintenance procedures for the Cisco 6015 system. - Appendix A, "Technical Specifications," provides the technical specifications for the Cisco 6015 system. - Appendix B, "Cable and Port Mapping Specifications," provides cabling guidelines, cabling configuration diagrams, and port mapping tables. - Appendix C, "Connector and Pinout Specifications," provides information about connectors and pinouts for the Cisco 6015 system. - Glossary. - Index.
+- Appendix A, "Technical Specifications," provides the technical specifications for the Cisco 6260 system. - Appendix B, "Port Mapping Specifications," provides cabling guidelines and port mapping tables for the Cisco 6260 system. - Appendix C, "Connector and Pinout Specifications," provides information about connectors and pinouts for the Cisco 6260 system. - · Glossary. - Index.